Environmental Health Careers: What They Are and How to Start

 • The armed forces

-To complete your qualification, you must also do a professional discussion with experienced EHPs.
+To complete your qualification, you must also have a professional discussion with experienced EHPs.
 Typically, they will give you hypothetical environmental health scenarios in a video conference.
-You will have to discuss how you would address those issues drawing on your education and professional experience.
+You must discuss how you would address those issues based on your education and professional experience.

-Like an oral exam, this professional discussion tests your scientific knowledge and technical understanding, your ability to communicate effectively, and your decision-making skills.
+Like an oral exam, this professional discussion tests your scientific knowledge and technical understanding, communication ability, and decision-making skills.

 As with your education, any certifications you need will vary by job.
-However, some environmental health certifications look good on a resume and may help you break into a specific area of environmental health.
-You might take trainings offered by CIEH, colleges, or private companies in subjects including:
+However, professional development and environmental health certifications look good on a resume and may help you break into a specific area of environmental health.
+You might take training offered by CIEH, colleges, or private companies in subjects including:

 • Food safety and hygiene